-- A. After assuming the pitching position, the pitcher must hold the ball in front of his body (and be motionless for at least one second) in either one or both hands, before starting the delivery motions.
-The pitcher must face the home plate / strike mat when starting delivery of the pitch. - B. The pitcher may hold or grip the ball in any manner before delivery. - C. The pitcher may release the pitched ball in any manner when delivering the pitch; this includes any and all types of delivery.
-After the pitcher has come to his complete stop, he has 5 seconds in which he may use any wind-up or arm motion desired, either in front of his body, above his head, or behind his back including stops and pauses, before he must release the ball. - D. Only a definite underhand motion is permitted in the delivery of the pitch. - E. The pitcher may release the pitched ball with the hand above the hip in order to obtain the necessary arc. - F. Once a pitcher starts his pitching motion, the batter may not request time out.
+- A. After assuming the pitching position, the pitcher must hold the ball in front of their body (and be motionless for at least one second) in either one or both hands, before starting the delivery motions.
+The pitcher must face the home plate / strike mat when starting delivery of the pitch. - B. The pitcher may hold or grip the ball in any manner before delivery. - C. Once the pitcher is in the pitchers position the ball must be delivered within 5 seconds.
+The pitcher must deliver the ball from a standing position, and the windup must be in a continuous motion and may not include a stop or reversal of the pitching motion.
+The pitcher must release the ball on the first forward motion of the pitching arm. - D. Only a definite underhand motion is permitted in the delivery of the pitch. - E. The pitcher may release the pitched ball with the hand above the hip in order to obtain the necessary arc. - F. Once a pitcher starts their pitching motion, the batter may not request time out.